brotherbeer/mynum/README.md

 assert(check(s, 10) > 0); // if s represents a decimal number, then s is correct
 assert(check(s, 8) == 0); // if s represents an octal number, then s is wrong
 ```
-Function 'check' returns the string length if the string is right, or 0 if the string is wrong.
+The function 'check' returns the string length if the string is right, or 0 if the string is wrong.

 When the base is greater than 10, 'a' means 10, 'b' means 11, and so on, 'z' means 35, the chars are case insensitive.